 Approximately 2% of your daily caloric intake should come from oils.
 These can be olive oil, fish oil (rich in omega-3 fatty acids), oil from nuts, and other plants.

 If you want to lose fat and live a healthy life, limit the consumption of highly processed sweets rich in sugar (like candies, cookies, ice cream, chocolate bars, muffins, etc.), alcohol, and other snacks filled with empty calories.

-However, if you really need it to feel good, you can afford a piece of your favorite junk food now and then.
-MyPyramid allows you to treat yourself from time to time because deprivation can harm your motivation and emotional state, and you will need them on your way to the body of your dream.
+However, if you really need sweetness to feel good, you can afford a piece of your favorite junk food now and then.
+Another option to satisfy your sweet tooth and minimize your sugar consumption is to opt for artificial sweeteners.
+MyPlate allows you to treat yourself from time to time because deprivation can harm your motivation and emotional state, and you will need them on your way to the body of your dream.

 Physical activity is an essential aspect of MyPlate and its predecessor, MyPyramid.
 Physical exercises were added to the guidelines on a healthy lifestyle because the activity level significantly affects food digestion, the metabolic rate, and the hormonal system.

 According to the MyPlate guidelines, you should include at least 30 minutes of moderate exercise into your daily routine to stay healthy and control your weight.
 With this being said, you should remember that if your goal is to lose weight, healthy eating should be your number one priority.

 Of course, there might be multiple speculations on the efficiency of the MyPlate, especially for those who follow other types of diets.